-In The Authenticity Principle, I explain how the practice of what I call “mindful listening” can make you a more effective and authentic leader.
+In my book The Authenticity Principle, I explain the practice of “mindful listening” (which is like active listening but goes even deeper) and how it can make you a more effective and authentic leader.
 But mindful listening isn’t just for leaders.
 In any of our interactions with others — with family, lovers, friends, colleagues, bosses, customer service reps, you name it — mindful listening allows us to be more present, focused, and deliberate in our actions.

-With mindful listening, you’re not only tuning into your own needs and others’ needs — you’re also paying attention to everything that’s going on around you.
-This includes what the other person is saying, their body language, the energy they are emitting, the feelings and body sensations you’re having, the thoughts in your head, and what’s happening in the environment around you.
+With mindful listening, you’re not only tuning in to your own needs and others’ needs — you’re also paying attention to everything that’s going on around you.
+This includes what the other person is saying, their body language, the energy they’re emitting, the feelings and body sensations you’re having, the thoughts in your head, and what’s happening in the environment around you.
 This requires a conscious shift from how most of us usually practice listening.

 Some of us practice this type of listening some of the time.
 While it’s a better approach than one-way listening, it still doesn’t take in all of what the person is communicating, nor does it reflect how the environment around you could be impacting what’s being shared.